 \subsection{Sheaf of infinitesimal automorphisms}

 For a moment let us consider only supercurves over the point base $\Spec(\C)$.

-\begin{definition} We define the sheaf of infinitesimal automorphisms $\AA$ of any geometric structure of the form (superscheme over $\C$ plus extra structure) as follows: $\AA^+$ is given by automorphisms of the trivial family of these structures over $\C[\eps]/(\eps^2)$, where $\eps$ is even, while $\AA^-$ is given by automorphisms of the trivial family over $\C[\tau]/(\tau^2)$, where $\tau$ is odd.
+\begin{definition} We define the $\Z_2$-graded sheaf of infinitesimal automorphisms $\AA$ of any geometric structure of the form (superscheme over $\C$ plus extra structure) as follows.
+The even part $\AA^+$ is given by automorphisms of the trivial family of these structures over $\C[\eps]/(\eps^2)$, where $\eps$ is even, trivial modulo $\eps$.
+Similarly, the odd part $\AA^-$ is given by automorphisms of the trivial family over $\C[\tau]/(\tau^2)$, where $\tau$ is odd, trivial modulo $\tau$.
 For example, the sheaf of infinitesimal automorphisms of a superscheme is exactly the tangent sheaf. \end{definition}

 For a stable supercurve $(X,P_\bullet,R_\bullet)$ over $\C$, we denote by